isomerpages/mse-sggreenplan/_take-action/what-businesses-can-do.md

 ---
 title: For Businesses
 description: Sustainability will be a key competitive advantage for Singapore, and present new growth opportunities for businesses as we develop our Green Economy.
 Learn more about what businesses can do.
 permalink: /take-action/what-businesses-can-do/
+variant: markdown
 ---

-### What Businesses Can Do to be a Part of the Green Plan:
+### Here is what **Businesses** can do to be a Part of the Green Plan:

 <img src="/images/greenplan/gp_business.jpg" alt="The Green Plan For Businesses">